Leadfeeder (Dealfront) Pricing (2026): Plans & Costs

 The Bottom Line

 Leadfeeder is a straightforward visitor identification tool at a reasonable price point.
 The free tier is limited but lets you validate the concept.
-The paid plan starts at $99/month, which is fair for the value if your sales team can actually follow up on the identified companies.
+The paid plan starts at $99/month, which is fair for the value if your sales team can follow up on the identified companies.
 The Dealfront merger means you'll get pitched on the full platform, but standalone Leadfeeder still works for basic visitor identification.

 Read the full Leadfeeder (Dealfront) review โ†’